saitej123/ERA_V3_Session_1/README.md

 ## Technology

-This extension is built using:
+This extension is built using: CURSOR IDE
 - HTML and CSS for the user interface
 - JavaScript for functionality
 - Chrome Extension APIs for browser integration

-## Feedback and Support

-For bug reports, feature requests, or general feedback, please contact Sai Teja directly.

----

-Simplify your meal planning and cooking with Sai Teja's Recipe Finder and Meal Planner!